IgniteUI/app-builder-docfx/en/app-themes/app-themes.md

     </div>
 </section>

-The [Indigo Design App Builder]({environment:infragisticsBaseUrl}/products/indigo-design/app-builder) adopts a design systems approach to UI creation and you can apply themes at the app-level.
+The [App Builder]({environment:infragisticsBaseUrl}/products/indigo-design/app-builder) adopts a design systems approach to UI creation and you can apply themes at the app-level.
 With a single selection of a theme, the theme is globally applied to the whole application immediately.
 Having global theme avoids the need to create local styles that are difficult to maintain.

 ## Switching App Builder themes